FennyKB/fennyKB.github.io/index.md

 The analysis shows a higher incidence of sepsis in patients aged 54-72 and over 72.
 ICU data reveal critical care needs for older patients and a significant proportion of onset patients.
 Patients are distributed across MICU, SICU, and other ICUs, with MICU and SICU needing to handle both non-sepsis and sepsis cases.
 ICU length of stay (ICULOS) analysis indicates that onset patients have an average ICULOS of 59.4 days compared to 39 days for all patients, with median values of 48 and 39 days, respectively, suggesting that some onset patients with very long stays are skewing the average.

-## Retail: Coffee Shop Sales Analysis with PostgresSQL
+## Food and Beverage: Coffee Shop Sales Analysis with PostgresSQL

 [<img src="images/coffeesales.jpg?raw=true\">](./coffee_shop_sales_sql.md)